-CCTV in Stonnington is used as part of a package of crime prevention measures, complementing safety measures such as local policing, liquor licensing, local laws, planning controls, public place lighting and urban design, education programs and initiatives of the Liquor Accord and Community Safety Committee.
+CCTV in Stonnington is used as part of a package of crime prevention measures, complementing local policing, liquor licensing, local laws, planning controls, public place lighting and urban design, education programs and initiatives of the Liquor Accord and Community Safety Committee.

 The cameras operate in areas where anti-social behaviour or criminal activities are more likely to occur and aim to: